 What Can I Do With a Dental Assistant Certificate or Degree?

 What you learn from a dental assistant online degree program is very similar to that of an online certificate.
 The main difference is that associate degree students also take general education courses, such as English, writing, and math.
 Earning a dental assistant certificate online qualifies you for many of the same jobs as an associate degree, but the degree can make you more marketable.
 While it takes more time to complete and costs more overall, your job prospects and earning potential will increase with an associate degree.

 Career Paths for Graduates of Dental Assistant Programs

 In addition to being detail-oriented and organized, dental assistants are also effective communicators.
-With further studies, prospective dental assistant could easily pursue occupations in similar environments that seek similar qualified support, such as a medical assistants.
+With further studies, prospective dental assistant could easily pursue occupations in similar environments that seek similar qualified support, such as the medical assisting field.

 - Median Annual Salary: $37,630

 - Minimum Education Requirements: Postsecondary nondegree award